David Nash, 1986

 “While in Grizedale Forest, Cumbria, working as resident sculptor in 1978, I often came across centuries-old charcoal burners’ sites - oval level spaces, barely discernible on the hillside, with always the same combination of plants.
 These spaces, although nearly invisible, had a sense of the human being.
 The experience of these spaces made a deep impression on me.
 The Forest of Dean also has a history of charcoal manufacture, and the idea for Black Dome arose from these thoughts.”
 David Nash

-From the embankment of a disused railway line a black dome shape can be seen against the colours of the bracken; a charcoal stack or an ancient burial mound?
-Whatever it is you sense a quiet presence in the landscape.
-On closer inspection the dome is made of some 900 tapered and charred larch logs situated at the centre of a ring of trees, evoking many different ideas and images.
-The mood of the piece changes as the seasons change and it will eventually melt into the landscape.
+From the embankment of a disused railway line, a black dome shape could be seen against the colours of the bracken.
+A charcoal stack or an ancient burial mound?
+Whatever it was, you sensed a quiet presence in the landscape.
+On closer inspection the dome was made of tapered and charred larch poles, situated at the centre of a ring of trees.

 Using around a kilometre of larch, David Nash and Charlie Everett charred nine hundred pieces over two weeks.
 A hole, 25ft wide and 18 inches deep, was dug by a machine and partly filled with gravel for drainage.
 The stakes were graded to create a dome, with each piece wired together to prevent movement.